McBaumwolle/xbox-capture-tool/README.md

 # sort Xbox game-captures
-Simple script to sort exported Xbox game clips by creation-date and game.
+Simple script to sort exported Xbox game captures by creation-date and game.